Complex Governance of Global Challenges

 Credits: 4 ECTS

-Global governance is no longer simply a matter of states and international diplomacy.
-Today, it encompasses a growing range of actors, including international organizations, regional governments, cities, multinational corporations and a vast array of non-governmental organizations (NGOs) as well.
+Global governance is no longer a matter of states, international diplomacy and formal international organizations.
+Today, it encompasses a growing range of actors, including supranational institutions, cities, multinational corporations and a vast array of non-governmental organizations (NGOs) as well.
 These actors are forging new kinds of relationships and, increasingly, joining together to form complex governance arrangements to address global challenges.
-These varieties of governance—from the European Union and the G20 to the Paris Agreement and UN Global Compact, among many others—have been of considerable interest to both scholars and policymakers.
-For scholars, the key questions concern how we can conceptualize and explain these new kinds of governance.
-When and why does complex governance arise?
+These new varieties of governance—from the European Union and the G20 to ICANN and the UN Global Compact, among many others—have been of considerable interest to both scholars and policymakers.
+For scholars, the key questions concern how we can conceptualize and explain these new forms of governance.
+Why does complex governance arise?
 What shapes does it take?
 How do these new governance arrangements work and evolve over time?
-For policymakers, the key questions focus on their impacts and future prospects.
+For policymakers, the key questions focus on their accountability, impacts and future prospects.
 Some believe complex governance holds much promise.
-By widening the circle of decision-makers and leveraging the unique resources and capabilities of different actors, complex governance arrangements can offer more accountable and effective ways of solving cross-border problems.
-At the same time, though, others have cast such arrangements in a more negative light, arguing that they undermine effective problem-solving and serve the interests of a powerful few.
+By widening the circle of decision-makers and leveraging the unique resources and capabilities of different actors, complex governance offers a more accountable and effective way of solving cross-border problems.
+At the same time, others have cast complex governance in a more negative light, arguing that it undermines effective problem-solving and serves the interests of a powerful few.

-Given its growing importance, it is essential for us to deepen our understanding of the issues surrounding these new approaches to cross-border problems.
-This course aims to do so by first conceptualizing the phenomenon of complex governance, contrasting it with past practices of international cooperation.
-Second, the course will develop a basic theoretical toolkit and use this to explore the rise of complex governance and patterns of participation by state and non-state actors.
+Given its growing importance, it is essential for us to deepen our understanding of the issues surrounding new approaches to cross-border problems.
+This course aims to do this by first conceptualizing the phenomenon of complex governance, contrasting it with past practices of international cooperation.
+Second, the course will develop a basic theoretical toolkit that can be used to explore the rise of complex governance and patterns of participation by state and non-state actors.
 In the third part, we break complex governance down into its component parts, focusing on supranational institutions, transgovernmental networks, public-private partnerships, and private governance arrangements.
 In the fourth part of the course, we look at the how these different types of governance interact with one another, investigating processes of conflict, cooperation and change.
-Finally, we consider broader problems of a) compliance and effectiveness, and f) problems of legitimacy and accountability.
-The final section of the course focuses on what we have learned and opens a discussion about the future governance of global challenges.
+Finally, we consider broader problems of a) compliance and effectiveness, and b) problems of legitimacy and accountability.
+This section of the course focuses on consolidating what we have learned and opens a discussion about the future governance of global challenges.

 The course will be conducted through a combination of lectures, seminar discussions, and student presentations.
-The first part of each class will involve a one-hour lecture by the instructor and in-class activities devoted to the topic of the week.
-These lectures and activities will typically focus on a case study of a particular governance arrangement relevant to the readings and topic of the week.
-The second part of class each week will be structured according to a seminar format.
-Two students will be chosen each week (in advance) to conduct a short presentation.
+In the first part of the semester, classes will usually involve a lecture by the instructor and in-class activities devoted to the topic of the week.
+These lectures and activities will typically focus on developing our understanding of core concepts and theories and applying them to specific cases.
+In the second part of the semester, classes will be more student-driven.
+In each week, students will conduct a short presentation.
 The purpose will be to summarize the readings for the group, to comment on what is interesting about them, to discuss a relevant case, and to pose several questions to the class.
 The group will then discuss the readings in view of these reflections.

 Regular attendance and full, active participation will be essential.
-This is both a lecture and seminar-based class and will only function well if all students attend every week and participate fully in class discussions.
+This class will only function well if all students attend every week and participate fully in class discussions.
 To evaluate your engagement with the material, you will occasionally be asked to write in-class reflections on the readings for that week.
 Your mark on these will constitute 1/2 of your overall participation mark.

 An examination will be held at the end of the term.
 The exam will cover all the material covered in the class up until this point.
-It is designed to evaluate understanding of the major arguments of the readings, knowledge of important terms and concepts, and ability to both recognize and construct theories relevant to complex governance.
-The exam asks students to define and explain the importance of several key concepts and provide short answer and small essay-length accounts of the logic behind important arguments or debates.
+It is designed to evaluate your understanding of the major arguments in the readings, your knowledge of important terms and concepts, and your ability to both recognize and construct theories relevant to complex governance.